Charlie and the Chocolate Factory: Plot

-On the day of the tour, which is the very next day, Wonka welcomes the five children and their adult guardians inside the factory, a wonderland of confectionery creations that defy explanation.
-They also meet the Oompa-Loompas, a race of impish humanoids who help him operate the factory as thanks for him rescuing them from a land of dangerous monsters and with his promise to provide them with cocoa beans.
-During the tour, the four other children give in to their impulses and are ejected from the tour in darkly comical ways: Augustus falls into the Chocolate River and is sucked up a pipe, Violet turns blue while inflating into a giant human blueberry after chewing an experimental stick of three-course dinner gum ending with a blueberry pie flavor, Veruca and her parents fall down a garbage chute after she tries to capture one of the nut-testing squirrels, and Mike is shrunk after misusing a machine that sends chocolate by television -- all despite Wonka's warnings.
-The Oompa-Loompas sing about the children's misbehaviour each time disaster strikes.
+On the day of the tour, which is the very next day, Wonka welcomes the five children and their guardians inside the factory, a wonderland of confectionery creations that defy explanation.
+They also meet the Oompa-Loompas, a race of impish humanoids who help him operate the factory after rescuing them from a land of dangerous monsters and providing them with cocoa beans.

+During the tour, the four other children give in to their respective impulses and are ejected from the factory in darkly comical ways: Augustus falls into the Chocolate River and is sucked up by a pipe, Violet is turned into a giant blueberry after chewing an experimental stick of three-course dinner gum ending with a blueberry pie flavour, Veruca and her parents fall down a rubbish chute after she tries to capture one of the nut-testing squirrels as a pet, and Mike is shrunk after misusing a machine that sends chocolate by television — all despite Wonka's warnings.
+The Oompa-Loompas sing about the children's misbehaviour and ejections each time disaster strikes.

 With only Charlie remaining, Wonka congratulates him for "winning" the factory.
 Wonka explains that the whole tour was secretly designed to help him find a worthy heir to his business, and Charlie was the only child whose innocence and good nature passed the test.
-They ride the Great Glass Elevator and watch the other four children leave the factory by boarding trucks loaded to the brim with Wonka products (as promised in the Golden Tickets) before flying to Charlie's house, where Wonka invites the entire Bucket family to come and live with him inside his factory.
+They ride the Great Glass Elevator and watch Augustus, Violet, Veruca, Mike and all their parents leave the factory by boarding trucks loaded to the brim with Wonka products (as promised in the Golden Tickets) before flying to Charlie's house, where Wonka invites the entire Bucket family to come and live with him inside his factory.